yaman3108/CPP-and-Data-Structures-PRN-23070123155/README.md

 ## Conclusion:
 This program provides a comprehensive overview of how different types of operators are used in C++.
 Understanding these operators is crucial for performing various operations, manipulating data, and implementing logic in C++ programs.
 This file serves as a practical guide for beginners to get familiar with operators and their applications in programming.

+# 4. EXPERIMENT 4
+## Aim:
+To demonstrate the use and functionality of bitwise operators in C++.
+This file covers the fundamental bitwise operators, including AND, OR, XOR, NOT, as well as left and right shift operators.
+The goal is to illustrate how these operators manipulate individual bits within integer data types and to provide practical examples of their usage in bitwise operations.

+## Theory:
+Bitwise operators in C++ perform operations on the binary representations of integers.
+These operators manipulate individual bits of data, which can be particularly useful in low-level programming, optimization, and situations where performance and memory usage are critical.
+Here's an overview of common bitwise operators:

+### Bitwise AND (&):
+Performs a bitwise AND operation between two integers.
+Each bit of the result is 1 if the corresponding bits of both operands are 1; otherwise, the result bit is 0.

+### Bitwise OR (|):
+Performs a bitwise OR operation.
+Each bit of the result is 1 if at least one of the corresponding bits of the operands is 1.

+### Bitwise XOR (^):
+Performs a bitwise XOR (exclusive OR) operation.
+Each bit of the result is 1 if the corresponding bits of the operands are different; otherwise, the result bit is 0.

+### Bitwise NOT (~):
+Performs a bitwise NOT operation, also known as bitwise complement.
+It inverts all the bits of the operand.
+In other words, each bit of the result is the opposite of the corresponding bit in the operand.

+### Left Shift (<<):
+Shifts the bits of the left operand to the left by the number of positions specified by the right operand.
+New bits on the right are set to 0.

+### Right Shift (>>):
+Shifts the bits of the left operand to the right by the number of positions specified by the right operand.
+The behavior of the leftmost bits depends on whether the type is signed or unsigned.

+## Conclusion:
+The bitwise_operators.cpp file provides a clear understanding of how bitwise operators can be used for low-level data manipulation in C++.
+By exploring these operators, users gain insight into performing efficient bitwise operations such as setting, clearing, toggling, and testing specific bits.
+Bitwise operations are crucial for performance optimization and are commonly used in scenarios involving hardware control, cryptography, and data compression.
+Mastering these operators enables developers to write more efficient and precise code, particularly in systems programming and performance-critical applications.